CPEI-Frank/kendoUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+To get more help on the Kendo UI use go check out the [Kendo UI Components](https://www.telerik.com/kendo-angular-ui/components/).